SpaceOtterInSpace/spaceotterandbhuga/_posts/2017-04-14-rehearsal-dinner.md

 category: [cat01]
 comments: false
 ---
-> Enjoy Cocktails and appetizers.
+> Enjoy Cocktails and appetizers with the fam.

-Food, fun, and Family at Bill and Nancy's (the grooms side).
+Food, fun, and family at Bill and Nancy's (the grooms side).